-The pH is calibrated using the standard two or three buffer technique, using either pH 4, pH 7, or pH 10, depending on the expected field values.
+The pH is calibrated weekly or once per field trip (approximately every 10 days) using the standard two- or three-buffer technique, using a combination of pH 4, pH 7, or pH 10, depending on the expected field values.
+The selected pH buffers should always include pH 7.
 Calibrate the probe according to the manufacturer's recommendations.
 If a water body is classified as low acid neutralizing capacity (ANC; ANC approximately 100 μ eq/L or lower), a low ionic strength pH combination electrode may be necessary to acquire adequate sensitivity if stabilized pH measurements are not achieved with standard pH sensors.
-Prior to each round of sampling, check the calibration with a third standard having a pH value similar to what is expected in the field.
+Ideally, calibration should be verified daily by checking the calibration with a third standard having a pH value similar to what is expected in the field.